 Every fiscal year, the U.S. Congress must pass appropriations to fund U.S. Government programs and agencies, including the contribution to UNICEF.
 UNICEF’s funding typically has appeared in the International Organizations and Programs Account in the State, Foreign Operations, and Related Programs Appropriations.

 A child in need knows no politics!
-That is why we ask the U.S. Congress to maintain the Government contribution to UNICEF at $132.5 million for FY 2018, the same level approved by Congress for FY 2017 and for FY 2016.
+That is why we ask the U.S. Congress to maintain the Government contribution to UNICEF at $134 million for FY 2021, the same level approved by Congress for FY 2020.
 We don’t want funding for UNICEF to be cut.

 Want to learn more?
-We encourage you to read UNICEF USA’s statement before the Senate Appropriations Subcommittee on State Foreign Operations, and Related Programs.
+We encourage you to read UNICEF USA’s statement before the House Appropriations Subcommittee on State Foreign Operations, and Related Programs.